C1.3 Determine pattern rules and use them to extend patterns, make and justify predictions, and identify missing elements in patterns.

 Understanding Change

 Students live in a changing world.
-Understanding that change is a part of life and that most things change over time (for example, each year their height and weight increases and their feet get longer) is the final component of developing algebraic thinking.
-Observed changes can be described qualitatively (for example, I am taller than last year; my hair is longer; the bucket filled with water quickly during the storm; it is colder than this morning) and quantitatively (for example, I grew 2 cm this year; the bucket of water filled with 50 ml in 30 minutes; the temperature dropped 6°C in 3 hours).
+Understanding that change is a part of life and that most things change over time (for example, each year their height and weight increases and their feet grow in length) is the final component of developing algebraic thinking.
+Observed changes can be described qualitatively (for example, I am taller than last year; my hair is longer; the bucket filled with water quickly during the storm; it is colder now than this morning) and quantitatively (for example, I grew 2 cm this year; the bucket of water filled with 50 ml in 30 minutes; the temperature dropped 6°C in 3 hours).
 Students need to learn to observe and understand changes in patterns.

-Relationships Between Terms
+Relationships Between Positions

-In the primary grades, students learn to recognize relationships that exist between terms in a pattern.
-By examining patterns, they identify how this information can be used to determine what needs to be added to a pattern to make it longer.
-By discovering relationships, they realize that the next terms in the pattern are not chosen randomly.
+In the primary grades, students learn to recognize relationships that exist between terms positions in a pattern.
+By examining patterns, they identify how this information can be used to determine what needs to be added to a pattern to extend it longer.
+By discovering relationships, they realize that the next terms positions in the pattern are not chosen randomly.
 The search for patterns is, in itself, an important problem-solving strategy.

 Students continually redefine their mental image of patterns.
 Their representation is often limited by the examples they are presented with or by their personal experiences.
 It is therefore important that teachers present a variety of representations and patterns during activities to facilitate the integration of the concept.
-The key is to develop students' algebraic reasoning by enabling them to justify the extension of a non-numeric or number pattern and by making explicit the relationships that exist between the terms of the pattern.
+The key is to develop students' algebraic reasoning by enabling them to justify the extension of a non-numeric or numeric pattern and by making explicit the relationships that exist between the terms of positions in the pattern.

 Non-Numeric Patterns